Charles Manson's grandson reveals his plans for cult leader's remains

 The three all tried to cast doubt on the authenticity of the competing claims.
 A California court ultimately ruled Monday that Freeman can retrieve Manson’s remains.

 "If he wasn't family, trust me I wouldn't be there," Freeman said.
-"Of course I know society is looking at me going, ‘What the heck is this kid thinking?’"
+"Of course, I know society is looking at me going, ‘What the heck is this kid thinking?’"

 Freeman said he knows he can’t make up for the horrors Manson inflicted, but he said he hopes he can prevent future generations from committing the same types of atrocities.